c3sr/example_scope/README.md

 # Example|Scope

-This is an example benchmark plugin for the [Scope](github.com/rai-project/scopes) benchmark project.
+This is an example benchmark plugin for the [SCOPE](github.com/rai-project/scope) benchmark project.
-It most be integrated with Scope to build.
+It most be integrated with SCOPE to build.

 ## Quickstart

-Download latest Example|Scope
+Download latest Example|Scope and create a new_scope.

 ```
 curl -L https://github.com/c3sr/example_scope/archive/master.zip -o master.zip